Dreamscent/Dreamscent.github.io/_posts/2025-08-07-Malaysia-VEP.md

-## Work in progress - Come back later to read the full story

 So as we may know, all drivers to Malaysia now require a Vehicle Entry Permit ("VEP") to enter the country.
 The VEP I refer to here is an ugly tamper-proof RFID tag to be affixed on a vehicle.
 The Malaysian Transport Department ("JPJ") has appointed a shithole of a company "TCSENS" to handle all VEP matters.